ARPA Canada v St Catharines (2024)

 Summary:

-St. Catharines’ city council voted to adopt a by-law on the use of fetal images, supposedly in response to images of aborted babies being distributed in St. Catharine’s.
-The bylaw prohibited delivering a “graphic image” to private residences unless it is contained in a sealed envelope with a warning that it “contains a Graphic Image that may be offensive or disturbing to some people.”
+St. Catharines’ city council voted to adopt a by-law on the use of fetal images, supposedly in response to images of aborted babies being distributed in St. Catharines.
+The bylaw prohibited delivering a “graphic image” to private residences unless it is in a sealed envelope with a warning that it “contains a Graphic Image that may be offensive or disturbing to some people.”
 The bylaw defined “graphic image” as “an image or photograph showing, or purporting to show, a fetus or any part of a fetus,” meaning it also applied to ordinary ultrasound photos such as those used by We Need a Law.
-The bylaw also required the person who delivered the flyer to write their the name and address on the envelope.
-ARPA challenged the by-law, arguing that City lacked jurisdiction to impose such a by-law, which was an exercise in politically motivated censorship.
-Three weeks from the scheduled court hearing, and six months into the litigation, the City of St. Catharines repealed the bylaw.
+The bylaw also required the person who delivered the flyer to include their name and address on the envelope.
+ARPA Canada challenged the by-law, arguing that the City lacked jurisdiction to impose such a by-law, which was an exercise in politically motivated censorship.
+Three weeks before the scheduled court hearing, and six months into the litigation, the City of St. Catharines repealed the bylaw.

 Articles: